-Chronic Kidney Disease, Progression and Biomarkers Clinical Study Group
+Chronic Kidney Disease and Diabetes Clinical Study Group

 Chronic kidney disease (CKD) describes a wide variety of kidney disorders that cause damage to the kidneys over a period of months or years.
 It is relatively common, affecting more than 10 per cent of adults in most countries where studies have been done.

 In addition to the risk of progressive kidney damage, CKD is associated with an increased risk of diseases affecting the heart and arteries.
 Management is focussed on treating the specific cause of the kidney disorder as well as general measures to protect kidney function including blood pressure treatment, weight loss, exercise and stopping smoking.